charliecalvert/CloudNotes/javascript-guide/SendMeToElvenware.md

 developer on your team.
 There is no place for a quirky style of capitalization or indentation.

-A Simple JavaScript Development Strategy {#aSimpleJavaScriptDevelopmentStrategy}
+A Simple JavaScript Development Strategy
 ----------------------------------------

 JavaScript run in the browser has one set of rules when run in a